 Dr. Jianyu Yang has served as our chairman since November 2011 and has served as our chief executive officer since 2008.
 He served as a director of our company and president from 2008 to 2011.
-Prior to joining our company, Dr. Yang served as chief executive officer of Eguard Resource Development Co., Ltd., a PRC company listed on the Shenzhen Stock Exchange in China principally engaged in the provision of comprehensive solutions in recycling, reuse of solid wastes and wastewater since 2003, vice president of Beijing Sound Environmental Group Co.
+Prior to joining our company, Dr. Yang served as chief executive officer of Eguard Resource Development Co., Ltd., a PRC company listed on the Shenzhen Stock Exchange in China principally engaged in the provision of comprehensive solutions in recycling, re-use of solid wastes and wastewater since 2003, vice president of Beijing Sound Environmental Group Co.
 Ltd. from 2002 to 2003, assistant to the general manager of Xiangcai Securities Co., Ltd. from 2000 to 2002, and senior economist at China Agricultural Bank from 1999 to 2000.
 Dr. Yang received a doctorate degree in economics from Liaoning University in 1999 in China.

 Dr. Zheng Cheng has served as our president since November 2011 and has served as chief operating officer since 2008 and remains to be a director.
 He served as co-chairman of the board from 2008 to 2011.
 Dr. Cheng was a co-founder of China Medstar.
 Prior to founding China Medstar in 1996, Dr. Cheng served as division chief of steel products of China National Defense Military Material General Company from 1992 to 1996 and military physician in the Department of Cerebral Surgery of the Beijing Air Force General Hospital from 1986 to 1992 and in the No. 1 Field Clinic of Yunnan Laoshan Frontier in 1986.
-Dr. Cheng received his bachelor's degree in clinical neurosurgery from the First Military Medical University of the People's Liberation Army of China in 1986.
 Dr. Cheng is a qualified clinical surgeon in China.